edgedb/easy-edgedb/chapter1/index.md

   │        ^ error
 ```

 Every time you `insert` an item, EdgeDB gives you a `uuid` back.
+The `uuid` there is the reply from the server showing which object was just created and that we were successful.
 UUID stands for [Universally Unique IDentifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), and is used widely to make identifiers that won't be used anywhere else.
 It will look like this:

 ```
 {default::NPC {id: 462b29ea-ff3d-11eb-aeb7-b3cf3ba28fb9}}